 Introduction to McKinney, Texas

 McKinney, Texas, in Collin county, is 29 miles N of Dallas, Texas.
 The city is included in the Dallas metropolitan area.
-As of the year 2000 census, 54,369 people lived in McKinney.

 The history of McKinney dates back to 1841 when the area was first settled in.
 Early settlers arrived from Arkansas, Kentucky, and Tennessee.
 In 1848, the city became the county seat of Collin County.
 McKinney was named after Collin McKinney, one of the people who signed the Texas Declaration of Independence.
 The first post office was also established in 1848, and Joel F. Stewart became the postmaster.
 McKinney was originally incorporated as a town in 1849 and reincorporated as a city on May 28, 1859.

 - Collin County Youth and Farm Museum

 - Old Post Office Museum

 - Van Alstyne Museum